|

 gilded bronze

-Collection of the Munson-Williams-Proctor Institute, Utica, New York
+Munson, Utica, New York

 |